RIDING RULES: HORSE USAGE AGREEMENT for WINDY RIDGE RANCH, LLC

 Parents are expected to educate their children about the importance of

-following rules for safety’s sake and to insure their continued privilege of
+following rules for safety’s sake and to ensure their continued privilege of

 dismissal from the WRR.